English name: Asian Grass Frog (aka “Cricket Frog”, “Ricefield Frog”, “Paddy Frog”)

 Three-striped Grass Frog has smooth skin, is more slender, and has three stripes.

-Chinese Edible Frog, which does have long raised bumps as well, is larger, much heavier, and never has a dorsal stripe.
+Chinese Edible Frog is larger, much heavier, and never has a dorsal stripe.

 Round-tongued Floating Frog is “rounder” with shorter legs and lacks the skin ridges.